jzhang38/EasyContext/README.md

 We then proceed to train Llama-2-7B on 8 A100 by gradually increasing its rope base frequency to 1B.
 Notably, our model is only trained with 512K sequence length while generalizing to nearly 1M context.

-## Updates
-- [05/11] Add Ulysses.
-- [05/06] Add distractors (multi-needle) in the NIAH evaluation script.
-You can set the number of distractors using --num_distractor.
-- [05/06] IMPORTANT!
-If you want to use eval_needle.py to evaluate the llama3 model, you need to add one extra space (" ") behind the QUESTION_STR.
-I believe this has something to do with the tokenizer.
 ## Usage

 ```python